scverse/muon-tutorials/README.md

 # Tutorials for multimodal omics data analysis

-This repository contains examples showcasing processing and interpretation of multimodal omics data.
+This repository contains examples showcasing processing and interpretation of multimodal omics data using [muon](https://github.com/gtca/muon).

 ## Single-cell ATAC and gene expression